martinatogna/TinyIO-library-for-printf-and-scanf-/README.md

 The project requires a development environment capable of compiling C/C++ code and targeting the specific architecture (e.g., ARM Cortex-M, Xilinx Zynq).
 Ensure that the necessary toolchain and libraries for your target platform are properly installed and configured.

-#Setup and Configuration:
+# Setup and Configuration:

 1. Clone this repository to your development environment.
-2. Configure the UART parameters (baud rate, data bits, etc.) in the UART initialization function (uart_init()).
+2. Customize the serial communication parameters.

 # Building the Project:
 Use the provided Makefile to compile the project.
 Adjust the Makefile according to your toolchain and project structure.